LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Splitting-strings.md

 }
 ```

 Although Damian Conway doesn't participate directly to the Perl Weekly Challenge, but usually comments on it afterwards, his beautifully crafted solutions are always worth contemplating.
-His [latest blog](http://blogs.perl.org/users/damian_conway/2019/08/with-friends-like-these.html) suggests a regex as a parameter to the `comb` bultin subroutine:
+His [latest blog](http://blogs.perl.org/users/damian_conway/2019/08/with-friends-like-these.html) suggests a regex as a parameter to the `comb` builtin subroutine:

 ``` perl6
 use v6.d;